MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wiasgetchildrencontexts.md

 # wiasGetChildrenContexts function

 ## -description

-The <b>wiasGetChildrenContexts</b> function retrieves an array of item contexts belonging to the current item's children.
+The **wiasGetChildrenContexts** function retrieves an array of item contexts belonging to the current item's children.

 ## -parameters

 ### -param pParentContext [in]

 Pointer to the parent item.

 ### -param pulNumChildren [out]

 Pointer to a memory location that receives the number of children contexts.

 ### -param pppChildren [out]

-Pointer to a memory location that points to an array whose elements are addresses of <b>IWiaItem</b> objects (described in the Microsoft Windows SDK documentation).
-Each <b>IWiaItem</b> object represents one child context.
+Pointer to a memory location that points to an array whose elements are addresses of [IWiaItem](https://docs.microsoft.com/windows/win32/api/wia_xp/nn-wia_xp-iwiaitem) objects.
+Each **IWiaItem** object represents one child context.

 ## -returns

 On success, the function returns S_OK.

-If the function fails, it returns a standard COM error or one of the WIA_ERROR_XXX errors (described in the Windows SDK documentation).
+If the function fails, it returns a standard COM error or one of the [WIA error codes](https://docs.microsoft.com/windows/win32/wia/-wia-error-codes).